karlgodtliebsen/kafka-playground/README.md

 Includes:

 Usage of Confluent .Net Producer and Consumer in the solution Kafka-simple-producer-consumer

-Usage of Copnfluent .Net Stream Client in the solution Kafka-WikiEdit-stream and WikiEditStream.Tests
+Usage of Copnfluent .Net Stream Client in the solution Kafka-WikiEdit-stream WikiEditStream and WikiEditStream.Tests This project also includes a TestContainer Setyp for Confluent Docker Compose

 Usage of Confluent ksqlDb for .net in the solution Kafka-KsqlDb